Brayzure/warframe-drop-rates/README.md

 ---

 ### RelicItem
-Represents the drop chance for a single item in a relic.
+Represents the data related to a drop from a relic.

 Property | Value Type | Description
 --- | --- | ---